What can stem cell and platelet-rich plasma treatments do for you?

 Finding the right treatment

 While regenerative medicine holds great promise for the future, it pays to be cautious now, physicians warn.
-There has been limited data to support the efficacy of PRP treatments, Chiu says, beyond decreasing inflammation.
-More research needs to be done as stem cell and PRP therapies develp.
+There has been limited data to support the efficacy of stem cell treatments in orthopedics, Chiu says, beyond decreasing inflammation.
+More research needs to be done as stem cell and PRP therapies develop.

 Stem cell clinics are lightly regulated at best, Chiu adds, and patients should avoid clinics that promote regenerative treatments for all manner of ailments.
 Also avoid clinics that list many testimonials on their websites but cite few or no studies, or studies with animal models only, Rehman notes.